Skip to content

 colors = self.interpolate_colors(self.colors)

-if self._interpolate_bgcolors:
+if self._interpolate_bg_colors:

-# Generate a background color for each character if bgcolors are interpolated
+# Generate a background color for each character if bg_colors are interpolated

 else:

-# If not interpolating background colors, use the first bgcolor for all characters
+# If not interpolating background colors, use the first bg_color for all characters

-bgcolors = [self.bgcolors[0]] * len(colors)
+bg_colors = [self.bg_colors[0]] * len(colors)

 # Apply a style span for each character with its corresponding color

-for index, (color, bgcolor) in enumerate(zip(colors, bgcolors)):
+for index, (color, bg_color) in enumerate(zip(colors, bg_colors)):

 # Build a style with the interpolated color

-span_style = Style(color=color, bgcolor=bgcolor)
+span_style = Style(color=color, bgcolor=bg_color)

 # Stylize the single character range